Select Page

 Have you ever tried marketing financial technology to a retail store?
 Or promoting compliance software to a restaurant?

-That’s what happens when you use generic business lists to sell financial services solutions—you’re constantly reaching businesses that don’t operate in the financial sector and have no use for specialized financial products.
-You’re pitching banking software to companies that aren’t banks.
-You’re promoting regulatory compliance services to businesses that don’t face financial industry regulations.
-You’re offering investment management tools to organizations that don’t manage client assets.
+Using generic business lists to sell financial services isn’t the best approach.
+You’re contacting a lot of businesses outside the financial sector that don’t need your services.
+It’s like pitching banking software to a company that has nothing to do with banking.
+Or promoting regulatory compliance services to businesses that don’t have to worry about financial industry rules.
+You’re offering investment management tools to organizations that don’t handle client assets.
+This is not relevant to them.

 How does that feel?
 Like you’re speaking a different language, isn’t it?